idea-fasoc/OpenFASOC/README.md

 3. Change to the OpenFASOC directory - `cd OpenFASOC`

-4. Run this command to access OpenFASOC folder from the container - `docker run -it -v $PWD:$PWD saicharan0112/openfasoc:stable`
+4. Run this command to access OpenFASOC folder from the container - `docker run -it -v $PWD:$PWD -e $PDK_ROOT:/pdk_data/ saicharan0112/openfasoc:stable`

 5. To test, go to `openfasoc/generators/temp-sense` and type `make sky130hd_temp` to run the temp-sense generator.